 Application Process and Deadlines

 Students should assess the viability of the venture prior to accepting and applying for funding by consulting with professors, career advisors at the appropriate home school, or the Tamer Center for Social Enterprise.
-Before accepting the internship offer, if you’re unsure of whether your employer is an eligible social venture or social entrepreneurship-focused organization, please provide information about the organization by email to [email protected].
+Before accepting the internship offer, if you’re unsure of whether your employer is an eligible social venture or social entrepreneurship-focused organization, please send the website link of the organization and provide any additional information about the organization by email to [email protected].

 Once students have secured and accepted an eligible internship, they can then apply for a Social Enterprise Summer Fellowship from the Tamer Center.